jeveloper/rbchackathon/README.md

-# Bincu - a product of 2015 RBC Hackathon , 36 hours, 45 minutes of sleep , better interaction with customers
+# Bincu -  better interaction with customers
+### A product of 2015 RBC Hackathon , 36 hours, 45 minutes of sleep
 =====================